rbuchberger/objective_elements/README.md

  - attributes:
      **Hash** {symbol: array || string}, optional.
 Example: `{class: 'myclass plaid'}`
  - newline:
-     boolean.
+     **Boolean**.
 Whether to include a line break after the closing tag.
 Defaults to true.

 ### Tag Methods (that you care about)